Cosmic-Innovative/vertstack/README.md

 - Alternate language links are automatically generated for each page
 - Structured data (JSON-LD) is included for better search engine understanding

-### Performance Optimization

-Language resources are loaded dynamically to improve initial load time.
-Only the resources for the current language are loaded on page load, with other languages loaded on-demand when switched to.

 For more detailed information on using and extending the internationalization features, please refer to the [react-i18next documentation](https://react.i18next.com/).

 ## SEO